zeekay/vim-beautify/README.md

 # vim-beautify

-Adds filetype specific `:Beautify` command which beautifies the current buffer.
+Why live with ugly code?
+Adds a filetype-specific `:Beautify` command which beautifies buffers or ranges.

 ## Built-in support
 - C, C++